-Corsica is one of those places, and only by car (or motorbike or, if you’re not scared by steep climbs, by bike), one can discover the contrasts of the Ile de Beauté as the island is often called in French.
+Corsica is one of those places.
+Because only by car (or motorbike or, if you’re not scared by steep climbs, by bike), one can discover the contrasts of the Ile de Beauté as the island is often called in French.

 So I decided.
-I would go on a Corsica road trip.
+I would go back to Corsica, on a solo road trip.

-I had visited Corsica several times before, but it was a few years I hadn’t been back and was keen to set foot again in one of my favorite spots in the Mediterranean.
-It was the perfect destination for a road trip to explore the hidden corners of the island I hadn’t visited before.
+I visited Corsica several times previously, but I hadn’t been back for a few years.
+Being one of my favorite spots in the Mediterranean, I was keen to rediscover Corsica on a road trip.
+Indeed, it was exciting to explore the hidden corners of the island I hadn’t visited before.

 It’s hard not to fall in love with Corsica because the island has it all (or almost).
 Breathtaking beaches with crystal-clear water, jaw-dropping mountain sceneries, delightful small villages where time seems to have stopped, beautiful forests and rivers, all in an area of about 8,800 sqm.

 I like freedom when I travel, and try to limit planning as much as possible so that I can change my mind along the way.
-However, setting up a tentative itinerary allowed me to get a better idea of what I could see in Corsica in five days.
+However, Corsica in Summer gets busy.
+So I set up a 7-days itinerary to visit some of the best places in Corsica.

 Day 1 – Ajaccio to Sartène